By Tim Lambert

 San Diego in the 20th Century

 Meanwhile in 1915 San Diego held the Panama-California Exposition.
+San Diego Museum of Art opened in 1926.
 In 1936 the California-Pacific International Exposition was held there.

 In the early 20th century the population of San Diego boomed.
 In 1900 the population of San Diego was less than 18,000.
 By 1940 it had risen to 203,000.

 Meanwhile, the Maritime Museum was founded in 1948 and a new Public Library was built in San Diego in 1954.
+San Diego Air & Space Museum opened in 1963.
 Sea World opened in 1964.
 The Timken Museum of Art opened in 1965.
 The San Diego-Coronado Bay Bridge opened in 1969.

 San Diego continued to prosper in the late 20th century.
+Fleet Science Center opened in 1973.
 Plaza Bonita opened in 1983.
 Horton Plaza opened in 1984.
 San Diego Convention Center was built in 1989.

 San Diego in the 21st Century